thingsboard/thingsboard.github.io/docs/user-guide/install/upgrade-instructions.md

 ```
 * Remove Thingsboard install dir.
 * Unzip installation archive to Thingsboard install dir.
-* Compare your old Thingsboard configuration files (from backup you made in first step) with new ones.
+* Compare your old Thingsboard configuration files (from the backup you made in the first step) with new ones.
-* Run **install.bat** script to install new version of Thingsboard as a Windows service.
+* Run **install.bat** script to install the new version of Thingsboard as a Windows service.

 ```text
 C:\thingsboard>install.bat